 However, after Japan’s defeat, Prince Akihito was obliged, to, somehow, forget as quickly as possible nearly all that he had been taught about his own role and about Japan in general.
 He found his future position now stripped of all its power and of most of its honours.
 Both the image and the functions of a politically authoritative emperor-as-godhead were dead.
 Small wonder that the prince found adjusting to the new situation very difficult.
 Once, during a lesson that dealt with the new constitutional principles of after-war Japan, he slipped a scrap of paper to his friend Akira Hashimoto that read: “Inherited professions are disgusting, are not they?”

 Only after his marriage to the bright and beautiful commoner Michiko Shoda, by which his deep longing for being part of a family again had, at last, been satisfied, Akihito seems to have made his peace with the position in life he had been born for.
 Within this context, it seems very remarkable indeed that the medicine that cured the body arrived at the same time as the medicine that would cure the soul: just one month before his recovery in September 1957, in August of the same year, Akihito had met his future bride for the very first time…

-Read the thread about current events of the imperial couple at TRF here.Filed under Japanese Royals
+Read the thread about current events of the imperial couple at TRF here.Filed under Japan

-Tagged Biography, Emperor Akihito, Health, World War II.
+Tagged Biography, Emperor Akihito of Japan, Health, World War II.